google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 ### Alternative transformation functions

-Roy et al. (2016) Table 2 provides OLS and RMA regression coefficients to translate ETM+ surface reflectance to OLI surface reflectance and visa versa.
+Roy et al. (2016) Table 2 provides OLS and RMA regression coefficients to transform ETM+ surface reflectance to OLI surface reflectance and visa versa.
 The above tutorial demonstrates only ETM+ to OLI transformation by OLS regression.
 Functions for all translation options can be found in the [Code Editor script]()